 COORDINATION OF CARE

+The Board Certified Behavior Analyst (BCBA) shall coordinate care with the beneficiaries Primary Care Physician (PCP).
+Written progress notes shall be sent to the PCP either electronically (EMR), faxed or mailed every 6 months to coordinate with request for the renewal of ABA services.
+The PCP shall be copied on all behavior treatment plans.
+The PCPs name and contact information must appear on all Behavior Treatment Plans.

 In order to help the managed care organizations (MCOs) understand all the services a beneficiary needs and is receiving, the provider shall enclose the Behavior Treatment Plan and a copy of the child’s individualized educational plan (IEP), if accessible.
 If the provider does not enclose the IEP, the provider must explain why they are unable to furnish a copy of the IEP.

 A behavior treatment plan that requires services to be delivered in a school setting will not be approved until an IEP is provided to the beneficiary’s MCO.
 Applied Behavior Analysis (ABA) therapy recommended in an IEP and delivered by the Local Education Authority is eligible for reimbursement from Louisiana Medicaid, provided all other conditions for coverage of ABA therapy are met (e.g., the service is medically necessary).